yashrajsingh11/Kaggle/Titanic/Titanic Without Libraries/readme.md

 # Titanic - Machine Learning From Disaster Without ML Libraries

-### Predictions Model -
+### Prediction Model -

 Logistic Regression: This was my first-ever Machine Learning Model so I tried to keep it as simple as possible.
 Hence I used this model.

 ### Libraries used -

-1. Pandas
+1. Pandas (For Data Handling and Pre-processing)
-2. Numpy
+2. Numpy (For Data Handling and Pre-processing)
-3. Matplotlib
+3. Matplotlib (For Data Analysis)

 Note- I didnt use any external Machine Learning Libraries instead I tried to create the model completely by myself.